Violin Concerto (Khachaturian): Structure

+I. Allegro con fermezza

 The opening Allegro con fermezza begins with a descending orchestral gesture, followed by the soloist's introduction of an folk-inflected main theme derived in spirit from the Armenian folk song "Kele, Kele" ("Procession").
 The theme exhibits dance-like character and rhythmic vitality, featuring a principal motif contained within the range of a third.
 A lyrical secondary theme, introduced by oboe, provides contrast through its cantabile character.
 Both themes, rooted in Armenian musical traditions, develop freely with elements of song and dance.
 The development section features imaginative orchestration that contrasts and combines both themes through harmonious interplay.
 A substantial cadenza, occupied mainly with the secondary theme, appears mid-movement and bridges to a modified recapitulation.
 The movement concludes with a commanding coda that reaffirms the opening theme and D minor tonality.

+II.
+Andante sostenuto

 The Andante sostenuto develops the lyrical atmosphere introduced in the first movement's secondary theme, transforming it into a broad, contemplative song characterized by poetic meditation.
 The movement opens with a recitative introduction by bassoon and lower strings, succeeded by stabbing brass chords, before the soloist presents the main theme—an impassioned "Armenian serenade" that embodies a love song.
 The theme develops through improvisatory expansion and rich orchestral color, growing from quiet introspection to a passionate climax.
 A contrasting middle section introduces melancholic improvisation with restless, recitative lyricism over an ostinato orchestral background, recalling the expressive style of Armenian ashugs.
 This episode conveys yearning and tender melancholy, sounding elegiac and anxiously pensive.
 The recapitulation brings the love song back with renewed warmth, beginning in the violin's low register before rising to full orchestral expression.
 The movement closes with a gentle coda that returns to the shadows from which it emerged, with the descending figure from the first movement's main theme appearing at the very end.